davi-cruz/Security/MDC/MDC-Shield/README.md

   > Note that unless explicitly specified, you'll always use the Client/Application ID for the resources.
 The Object ID is used for the Role Assignment.

-- Azure AD Role Provisioning
+- Azure AD Role Provisioning and Function Code Deployment

-  - **Production**: Now you'll need to grant the Managed Identity the previously created Application Role to the Main application.
+  Now you'll need to grant the Managed Identity the previously created Application Role to the Main application and deploy .
 To make it easier I shared below a powershell snippet which grants the identities the necessary roles:

     ```powershell
-    Connect-AzureAD
-    $appId = Get-AzureADServicePrincipal -SearchString "<Main Service Principal Name>"
-    $appRole = $AppId.AppRoles | ? {$_.DisplayName -eq "AssumeRoleWithWebIdentity"} #Adjust the Role name if you have used a different one in the previous steps
-    $client = Get-AzureADServicePrincipal -SearchString "<Managed Identity Name>"

-    ## Add Role Assignment
-    New-AzureADServiceAppRoleAssignment -ObjectId $appId.ObjectId -ResourceId $appId.ObjectId -Id $appRole.Id -PrincipalId $client.ObjectId
+    .\PostDeploy.ps1 -MainAppDisplayName "MDC Shield AWS" -FunctionAppName "mdcshield<yourfunctionsuffix>"
     ```

+  `PostDeploy.ps1` can be executed directly from Azure Cloud Shell using currently active credentials.
+If you prefer, you can also execute it from your local machine, but you'll need to be logged in to Azure using `Connect-AzAccount` and have the `Az.Accounts` module installed.

+  > If you're interested on using a customized Function Package or just reuse the script to grant the role to other identities I recommend you to review the script arguments and adjust them accordingly. :smile:

 - AWS Azure AD OpenID Connect